June 2001 (Part 3)

 Besides describing the cosmic truth, Eastern philosophy also points us to the correct path.
 We should not merely have thoughts; we should have noble thoughts.
 Wishing to be happy, kind and loving is to have noble thoughts.

 I have been studying Hsing-I for approximately one year and I really enjoy it because it has made me a better person in my daily life.
 Lately, I have been branching out to study Karate in addition to my Hsing-I because I need more sparring to improve my fighting abilities.

 — Yupi, USA

-Xinyiquan, or Hsing Yi Kungfu, is one of the three famous internal Chinese martial arts, the other two being Taijiquan and Baguazhang.
+Xingyiquan, or Hsing Yi Kungfu, is one of the three famous internal Chinese martial arts, the other two being Taijiquan and Baguazhang.
 In my opinion, it is superior to karate.
-This, of course, is only my opinion; Karate masters would think differently.
+This, of course, is only my opinion; karate masters would think differently.